grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

+The compiler and my TODO list point out that I still have three things to do:

+* define `data` variable,
+* name my Statement and
+* state my expectations (the `THEN` section of the Statement)

-For now, our compiler and TODO list point that we still have three things to do: define data, name our Statement and state our expectations.
-Let's take the last task.
-As mentioned, the purpose of `DataDispatch` is to manage the channel state.
-If so, then the one expecting messages is the `channel`.
-As you remember from the last chapter, there are two behaviors of `DataDispatch` associated with managing this state - a happy path and the one where we get an exception.
+I can do them in any order I see fit, so I pick the last task from the list.
+As mentioned, the purpose I gave `DataDispatch` is to manage the channel lifetime. ????If so, then the one expecting messages is the `channel`.
+As you remember from the last chapter, there are two behaviors of `DataDispatch` associated with managing this lifetime - a happy path and the one where we get an exception.
 As we want to specify only one behavior in each Statement, we take the happy path.
 This, by the way, will allow us to give the Statement a good name, but remember, we don't want to be distracted from our current task and the task to give our Statement a name is on our TODO list so we don't worry about that.
 Another thing we don't want to worry about is that we have one more behavior to specify, so we add it to the TODO list as well:

 ```csharp
 //TODO: specify a behavior where sending data